SpenceKonde/megaTinyCore/megaavr/extras/Tuning.md

 ##### Hints
 * As always, if you can dedicate a board to this so it's ready whenever you need it, you'll be happier.
-* You can power the reference board and target from the same power source.
+* You can power the reference board and target from the same power source, and if possible, you should.

 #### Step 2: Load the tuner
 If you aren't sure that nothing uses pin0 (including for serial or some other interface), upload something inoffensive like bare minimum first

-1. Open the megaTinyTune example (under megaTinyCore)
+1. Open the megaTinyTuner example (under megaTinyCore)
 2. Select the target chip, set it for 16 or 20 MHz, and disable millis.
 3. Select your UPDI programming method and port.
 Verify that it compiles to make sure you haven't missed anything.

 #### Step 3: Tune it
+If a separate power supply is to be used for the timebase, it's voltage must be no more than 0.5V higher than the targets' operating voltage, and a HIGH output by the timebase must be of a voltage high enough to be recognized as a HIGH by the ATtiny (meaning 3.3v logic is just barely good enough when the target is running at 5v).
+Running the timebase from the UPDI programmer power supply by way of the target is recommended, that way you can't accidentally power the timebase when the chip isn't powered, and the timebase will always be the same voltage.
 1. Make the following connections:
   a.
-Output pin of timebase to pin 1 (PA5) of the target.
+Ground of timebase to ground of target.
   b.
-Ground of timebase to ground of target.
+Vcc of target to either
   c.
-5v of timebase to 5v of target
+Output pin of timebase to pin 1 (PA5) of the target.
 2. Connect your UPDI programmer (or serial port for Optiboot upload).
 Now everything is powered (that's why you uploaded bare minimum or blink - so it and the timebase won't be fighting over that pin)
 3. upload megaTinyTuner to the target.
-After a few seconds, LED will blink quickly during the tuning process. and then either finish or crash (hangs in one state or the other, and then gets rebooted by the
-WDT, after which it indicates that it has been tuned with the) Wait until the LED (LED_BUILTIN, the same pin the Blink uses; PA7 on most parts) turns on.
+After a few seconds, the LED should blink quickly during the tuning process, and then either finish, indicated by solid-on.
+It is possible (in fact, quite common) for this to crash, and get rebooted by the WDT 8 seconds thereafter, after which it will similarly indicate that the part is tuned.
+Wait until the LED (LED_BUILTIN, the same pin the Blink uses; PA7 on most parts) turns on.

-Unless you are using Optiboot (and hence cannot change fuse without reburning bootloader; this may not be worth the effort, depending on your application), you can tune both of them, and it's probably more convenient to do so.
-If you previously tuned at 16 MHz, select 20 MHz and repeat step 3.1 - 3.3; Otherwise, select 16 MHz and repeat.
+Unless you are using Optiboot (and hence cannot change fuse without reburning bootloader; this may not be worth the effort, depending on your application), you can tune both of them, and it's probably more convenient to do so at the same time; If you previously tuned at 16 MHz, select 20 MHz and repeat step 3; Otherwise, select 16 MHz and repeat.

 #### Step 4: Done
 Disconnect the tuner from your target and now the (tuned) options will be far more accurate.